tarwn/lessthandot-hugo/blogs/content/posts/2011-07-27-how-to-find-what-column.md

 **1)** if the column name has spaces or other weird characters I am not taking care of that.
 To take care of that use the QUOTENAME function or put brackets around column_name

-**2)** I also didn&#8217;t look at the schema the table is in, you can use the TABLE_SCHEMA column for that, and the same applies as for columns, use QUOTENAME to take care of schemas that have an invalid name.
+**2)** I also didn't look at the schema the table is in, you can use the TABLE_SCHEMA column for that, and the same applies as for columns, use QUOTENAME to take care of schemas that have an invalid name.

 **3)** LEN trims spaces, be aware of that otherwise you might still get truncation if inserting into a char column.